raestrada/storycraftr/README.md

 ## Contributing

 We welcome contributions of all kinds!
-Whether you’re a developer, writer, or simply interested in improving the tool, you can help.
-Here’s how you can contribute:
+Whether you're a developer, writer, or simply interested in improving the tool, you can help.
+Here's how you can contribute:

 1. **Fork the repository** and create your branch: